Wheel terms explained

 - F0 - equals approx. 88A

 Durometer A is softer than the Durometer B scale, B is very near to Plastic/Nylon.

 One of the important factors for how fast you can roll.
 The rebound is a term for how much force you will be pushed forward with each stroke (the response of the wheels).
 Sadly the rebound factor is never given for wheels, it also depends very much on the material of the wheel.
 A high rebound is usually one of the characteristics of expensive quality wheels.
 Lots of manufacturers call their high rebound wheels SHR urethane.
 Super High Rebound.

 The grip is very important for speed and hockey, where a good grip allows you to stop quickly and turn fast corners.
 The grip depends on the material of the wheel and its durometer.
 But also the type of surface (asphalt, track, indoor, wet conditions) is very important, and the best skaters often bring wheels with different grip to different surfaces.

 The cross-section of the wheel is named the profile.
 A narrow profile results in little road contact and higher speed, but a wide profile results in more road contact and more control.
 See the typical profiles for different wheel types:

-The wear of the wheels naturaly depends on the durometer and diameter of the wheel, but it depends even more on the quality of the polyurethan, the rubber on the wheel.
+The wear of the wheels naturally depends on the durometer and diameter of the wheel, but it depends even more on the quality of the polyurethane, the rubber on the wheel.
 For hockey use, it is important to get a good quality, if not you risk to wear out your wheels in a few hours.

 Solid core wheels have a massive core and are therefore very strong.
 Spoked core wheels are a lot lighter, but not as durable as solid core wheels.
-Hollow core wheels are a compromise between lightweight and durablity (not as strong as solid core).
+Hollow-core wheels are a compromise between lightweight and durability (not as strong as solid core).

 The weight of the wheel is also important for how fast you can go.
 Lower weight means you need less force to make the wheels rotate.